18F/dol-whd-14c/DeliveryProcess.md

 ## Picking up stories

-The Scrum Master is responsibile for the overall state of the board, and the team is responsible for making sure their work is represented.
+The Scrum Master is responsible for the overall state of the board, and the team is responsible for making sure their work is represented.
 When a contributing member starts a story, they move the card to the appropriate column and self-assigns so the team knows the state of the work and who is responsible for it.

 ## White noise threshold